robertarfa/robertarfa/README.md

 Take a look around.

-I'm currently working with C#, .Net and ReactJs.
+I'm currently working with Python, C#, .Net and ReactJs.

 Feel free to ask me any questions.